An external table is a schema entity that references data stored external to a Kusto database in your cluster.

 See the following ways of creating external tables:

-- Create and alter Azure Storage external tables
+- Create or alter Azure Blob Storage/ADLS external tables

 - Create and alter SQL Server external tables